woossi0/suite/docs/usermanual/source/install/windows/tomcat/tomcat.rst

 Tomcat Installation
 ===================

 .. note:: During installation we will be editing text files that require Administrator access to modify.
-We recommend the :guilabel:`Notepad++` ( `notepad-plus-plus.org <https://notepad-plus-plus.org/>`__ ).
+We recommend using :guilabel:`Notepad++` (from `notepad-plus-plus.org <https://notepad-plus-plus.org/>`__ ).

 The Tomcat Application server is used to host the Boundless Suite web applications.
 Tomcat itself is a Java application, and some care will be required to configure it appropriately for use.

-1. Download :guilabel:`32-bit/64-bit Windows Service Installer` from the Apache website:
+1. Download the :guilabel:`32-bit/64-bit Windows Service Installer` from the Apache website:

    * `Tomcat Windows Service Installer <http://tomcat.apache.org/download-80.cgi>`_